poetic/ember-fryctoria/README.md

   records are saved.
 - Changes in embeded records will not be pushed to server if you create or update offline and try to sync when online.
 Only the main record will be updated or created.
+- Customized transforms are not supported, see work around [here](https://github.com/poetic/ember-fryctoria/issues/1).

 # How to sync?